Chapter 2: Creating Your First Web Page

 <h1> tag on each page.
 The web browser determines the look of each heading tag and should provide more emphasis for a lower numbered heading tag than a higher numbered heading tag.
 You can use CSS styles to modify the look of your heading tags.

 Paragraphs and Line Breaks: The

 </p>, tags define a section of your web page that appears to be a single set of words or sentences.
 The web browser is expected to put a blank line after each paragraph.

 <br/>, advises the browser to end that line and start the next line without displaying a blank line.

 HTML revolutionized the web with its ability to identify a word or phrase or image in such a way that it appeared on your web page as a click-able link that did something.
 This hyperlink could open a new page or go to a sub-section of the current page.
 It can even open a Word document, an Excel spreadsheet, or a PDF file.
 There are many other types of action for these links.
 You use the

 <a> (anchor) tag to define your link and the href attribute to tell the web browser what you’d like to happen when someone clicks on that link.
-For example, if you wanted to display the words "Buffalo State College" as a link and have the UB web site open when that link is clicked then you would use this code:
+For example, if you wanted to display the words "Buffalo State University" as a link and have the UB web site open when that link is clicked then you would use this code: